Kitware/CMake/Help/manual/ctest.1.rst

 .. literalinclude:: CTEST_EXAMPLE_MAKEFILE_JOB_SERVER.make
   :language: make

-When invoked via ``make -j 2 test``, ``ctest`` connects to the job server, acquires a token for each test, and runs at most 2 tests concurrently.
+When invoked via ``make -j 2 test``, CTest connects to the job server, acquires a token for each test, and runs at most 2 tests concurrently.

 On Windows systems, job server integration is not yet implemented.